tanloong/neosca/README.md

 include a number of labels for different clausal, phrasal, and lexical categories.
-For example, the non-terminal symbol "NP" indicates "Noun Phrase".
+For example, the non-terminal symbol "NP" indicates the phrasal category "Noun Phrase".

-When parsing input files, NeoL2SCA runs the above command, and, if you have specified the `-rp` option, saves phrase structure trees like the one above in files with `.parsed` extension.
+When parsing input files, NeoL2SCA runs the above command and, if you have specified the `-rp` option, saves phrase structure trees like the one above in files with `.parsed` extension.

 + Stanford Tregex